 I grew up watching my mom make our own farinha de rosca at home.
 And now that I run my own household, I do the same.
-Besides, with Fred being French, we always have an insane amount of bread at home, but when we don’t eat it fast enough, we end up with plenty of “old” bread laying around.
+Besides, I always have an insane amount of bread at home.
+When I don’t eat it fast enough, there’s plenty of “old” bread laying around.

 It breaks my heart to let perfectly good food go to waste, so I’m always thinking of ways to re-use or give new life to ingredients.

 Turning old bread into breadcrumbs is one of my favorite tricks.
 I also love that with homemade bread crumbs, you can control how fine or how coarse your breadcrumbs are based on how you want to use them.

 Besides, there are so many dishes you can use bread crumbs in to add texture, and once you know how to make them at home, you’ll never go back to the store-bought kind!

 Check out these recipes that use breadcrumbs: Bean and Pasta Soup (Sopa de Feijão com Macarrão), and Banana Bread Cake (Bolo de Farinha de Rosca com Banana).

 Tools to make homemade bread crumbs

 Brazilian Kitchen Abroad is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.